mEyob/CPU_load_VS_Power/analysis.md

 <img src="figures/Load-vs-Freq.png" alt="perHr" style="width: 200px; height: 200px" />

 Some claim that *turbo boost* is just *speed scaling* rebranded for marketing purpose.
-That might very well be the case.
-However, one clear distinction is that with speed scaling, all the cores of a CPU can simultaneously operate at the advertised stock frequency if needed, whereas only a portion of the cores (usually just one) can be turbo boosted at a time.
+However, [this paper](http://ieeexplore.ieee.org/document/6148200/authors) concisely described turbo boost as the performance improvement gained by pushing the CPU beyond its *Thermal Design Point (TDP)* for short periods of time.
+Since the long run average power cannot exceed the TDP, turbo boost cannot be sustained for a long period, and is made possible by the *thermal budget* accumulated during less demanding periods.

 <img src="figures/Load-vs-ProcPower.png" alt="perHr" style="width: 200px; height: 200px" />